All students applying for federal assistance must submit the FAFSA (Free Application for Federal Student Aid).

 You are required to notify your financial aid counselor of any expected tuition benefits

 The strength of the candidates who attend the University often makes our students excellent candidates for outside scholarships.
 Be sure to look to family employers, local foundations, clubs, and community agencies for scholarship opportunities.
 Students are required to notify our office of any outside scholarships that will be received during the academic year.
-Learn more about outside scholarship opportunities for School of Nursing students.

 The School of Nursing participates in the Yellow Ribbon Program.
-More information about the program and other resources for veterans can be found on the Military Benefits page.
+More information about the program and other resources for veterans can be found on the military benefits page.

 Listed below is information on several types of federal loans available to students, including the criteria associated with borrowing each type of loan.